JP Duminy: Domestic and T20 franchise career

 Duminy played in the Indian Premier League in 2009 after the Mumbai Indians franchise acquired him for US$950,000.
 He scored two half-centuries in the tournament.
 Duminy went on to play for Sunrisers Hyderabad and Deccan Chargers and was named the captain of Delhi Daredevils in 2015.
 He was bought back by Mumbai Indians for the 2018 season and later released ahead of the 2019 IPL auction.

 He also played in the Pakistan Super League in 2018 for Islamabad United whom he captained to the league title.
 He captained Winnipeg Hawks to the 2019 Global T20 Canada title, with Duminy named Player of the Tournament during which he was the leading run scorer.
 His final T20 tournament was the 2019 Caribbean Premier League when he played for Barbados Tridents.

-Post retirement
+Post-retirement

 Since his playing retirement, Duminy has worked as a cricket coach.
 He was head coach of Paarl Royals for the inaugural SA20 season.
 From March 2023 to December 2024, Duminy worked with the South Africa national team as limited overs batting coach.
 As well as coaching he has also featured as cricket commentator for Star Sports.

 Personal life

-Duminy is married to Sue with whom he has two daughters.
+Duminy was married to Sue with whom he has two daughters.
 He is a Christian, and returned to religion in 2013 during an international tour of Sri Lanka.
 On the 17th of February 2025 Duminy announced his separation from his wife, Sue.